 Should the Buyer cancel a Shipment after the Seller has already incurred costs, the Seller shall be entitled to payment for commercially reasonable and documented costs.
 These costs shall be subject to Freightos Seller’s Fees (Section 4).

-Freightos may notify the parties that the Booking has been cancelled at any time due to non-compliance with the Marketplace rules.
+Freightos may notify the parties that the Booking has been cancelled at any time due to non-compliance with these SOP rules.

 On behalf of Seller: